-Shared parental leave is a relatively new initiative that enables partners (predominantly men) to take time off to help with caring responsibilities in the first 12 months after a child is born.
+Shared parental leave is an initiative that enables partners (predominantly men) to take time off to help with caring responsibilities in the first 12 months after a child is born.

 Up to 50 weeks of maternity leave and 37 weeks of maternity pay can be converted into shared parental leave and pay with a mother's partner.